 - No way to stake it down, so it may blow over in the wind.

 - Poles sold separately.

-If you’re looking for a budget screen tent you can assemble quickly, the Quest is an excellent tool.
+If you’re looking for a budget screen house you can assemble quickly, the Quest is an excellent tool.
 It’s nothing fancy—perfect for people who don’t care about extravagance, but very much care if there are bugs in their face or food.

 The Quest canopy tent comes with a wide door you can utilize for putting furniture through or having your kids run in and out with ease.
-You can use the screen tent with the curtains swept back or pulled right, so you have some or total protection.
+You can use the screen house with the curtains swept back or pulled right, so you have some or total protection.